2017 STARTALK Mandarin Language Summer Camp

-This course is designed for students with 3-5 years of prior Chinese language learning experience in listening, speaking, reading, and writing.
-Upon the completion of the course, the students will demonstrate their abilities to conduct meaningful communication in real-world situations in given contexts.
-Since many students who study Chinese may have the opportunity to study abroad, we will create a scenario of “my host family,” and “my school life in China.”
-With cultural objectives fully integrated and with a focus on perspectives, students will be able to express their needs, make suggestions, describe and compare living in the two countries, share and discuss important ideas while investigating and planning their personal goals.
+This course is designed for students with 3-4 years of prior Chinese language experience in listening, speaking, reading, and writing.
+Upon completion of this course, students will be able to demonstrate their ability to conduct meaningful communication in real-world situations in given contexts.
+Since many students who study Chinese often have the opportunity to study abroad, the course scenario will be planning to go abroad to study and live in a Chinese city.
+With cultural objectives fully integrated and a focus on satisfying personal interests, students will be able to express their prospective plans, make suggestions, compare living in the two countries, share and discuss important ideas while investigating and planning their personal goals.

-From 4-5:45 p.m., Monday through Thursday, we will offer after-school activities to support learning Chinese culture, such as: martial arts, films, and Chinese games.
-Our hope is to extend learning as well as accommodate parents' driving schedules.
+From 4:00-5:45pm, Monday through Thursday, we offer after-school activities to support learning Chinese culture, games and computer-based projects.
+Our hope is to extend learning with additional team projects as well as accommodate family commuting schedules.

 Note: Friday dismissal time is 4 p.m., with no after-school classes.